Home Ā» Home Ā» Vegetable Gardening 101

 Vegetable Gardening 101

 There’s just something about growing your own food that is incredibly gratifying!
-My passion is flower gardening, but I love vegetable gardening too.
-And, oh my goodness, fresh homegrown vegetables are the absolute best!
-You, the gardener, are in control and know exactly what goes into growing those veggies.
+My passion is flower gardening, but I also love eating vegetable fresh from the garden!
+What’s more, YOU, the gardener, are in control and know exactly what goes into growing those veggies.

 Is it Hard to Grow Vegetables?

-I don’t think planting seeds, tending your crops and harvesting vegetables is difficult.
-Well okay, if you go big, it’s definitely hard, manual labor, but it’s not mentally hard.
-Oh, and you don’t have to have a “green thumb” (whatever that means) to plant and tend a garden.
+The CONCEPT of tending your crops and harvesting vegetables is not difficult.
+Well okay, if you go big and are relying on that food, it’s definitely hard, manual labor, but it’s not mentally difficult.
+And you don’t have to have a “green thumb” (whatever that means) to plant and tend a garden.
 I think pretty much anyone can plant a garden and grow their own food.
 Yes, it’s that easy.
 Even if you don’t have space, tons of vegetables can be grown in containers.
 So pretty much if you have the desire, growing vegetables is not hard.
 Laborious, yes.
 Difficult, no.

 As always, I will do my best to craft a tutorial according to what has worked for me.
 So, we’re going to keep Vegetable Gardening 101 very, very simple – just because it is!